benoitgrasset/canal-plus-technical-test/README.md

 ## What is expected

-- To render a list of movies or series from [themoviedb](https://www.themoviedb.org/)
+- To render a list of movies from [themoviedb](https://www.themoviedb.org/)

-- To view details about a movie or a serie by clicking on it
+- To view details about a movie by clicking on it

 ## API

-The request can be passed using the following key:
+The request can be passed using:
 API key (v3): `92b418e837b833be308bbfb1fb2aca1e`

 Documentation: